Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 If you defer your private pension, then you can continue to pay into it after you have reached your chosen retirement age.

 Your DC pensions will go to the person you nominated when you set your pension up.

 If you contact your pension company, they can help you:

 Find out your nominated person

 Change your nominated person

-Some pension companies restrict who you can choose as your nominated person, for example, a close family member, your husband, wife, child.
+Some pension companies restrict who you can choose as your nominated person to a close family member, such as your husband, wife or child.

-If you think you paid into a pension with an old employer you can contact them to find out.
+If you think you paid into a pension with an old employer, you can contact the pension scheme or even the company itself to find out.

-Use the database on the GOV.UK website and search for the employer's name to find their details.
+Use the database on the gov.uk website and search for the employer's name to find the pension scheme details.

 You can help ensure you have the retirement you want by finding the best personal pension plan to make your money work as hard as it can.